KirstenS13/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    This hook is used to supply a url that is not explicitly defined.
+It makes it so that the render attribute does not need to be used.

 2. How would you explain form validation to someone who has never programmed before?

+    Form validation is checking that the correct type of data is received.
+For example, it is checking that the answer was a number not a letter, or that it was an email address not a sentence.
+It is the reason an error message shows up if you do not fill in a required part of a form.

 3. In 1-2 sentences, define end to end testing.

+    End-to-end testing tests the entire application from the user's perspective.
+It simulates the way a user would use the app and checks if it is a good user experience.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.